 IFRS 16 Leases (effective for annual periods beginning on 1 January 2019)

-IFRS 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with certain expedients allowed.
+IFRS 16 introduced a single lessee accounting model and required a lessee to recognise assets and liabilities for all leases with certain expedients allowed.

-Whilst the impact on our numbers is material, business will continue as usual, as leasing of stores will continue as part of our business operations.
-Whilst there is a classification change between net operating and net financing cash flows, there is no impact on overall cash flow and the net cash position will remain neutral.
-The new standard will not impact how we choose to finance our business nor will it distract us from our strategic priorities.
+Whilst the impact on our numbers were material, business continued as usual, as leasing of stores continued as part of our business operations.
+Whilst there was a classification change between net operating and net financing cash flows, there was no impact on overall cash flow and the net cash position remained neutral.

-The Group has applied the practical expedient for the recognition of the ROU asset at transition.
-The ROU asset initially equals the lease liability at adoption date adjusted primarily for the derecognition of the lease smoothing liability and other operating lease balances.
+The Group applied the practical expedient for the recognition of the Right-Of-Use (“ROU”) asset at transition in that the modified retrospective approach was adopted and the 2018 comparatives were not restated.
+The ROU asset initially equalled the lease liability at adoption date adjusted primarily for the derecognition of the lease smoothing liability and other operating lease balances.

-The following amendments will not have a material impact on the Group, effective for annual periods beginning on 1 January 2019:
+The following amendments did not have a material impact on the Group, effective for annual periods beginning on 1 January 2019: